jieyangumn/jieyangumn.github.io/index.md

 ## Research Interests
-- **Agroecosystem Intelligence:** Knowledge-guided modeling of soil-water-nutrient interactions and their impacts on hydrology and water quality.
+- **Agroecosystem Intelligence:** Knowledge-guided modeling of soil-water-nutrient interactions and their impacts on hydrology, water quality, and agroecosystem sustainability.
-- **Precision Agriculture:** Multi-scale sensing and data integration for cropland monitoring, yield prediction, and food quality assessment.
+- **Precision Agriculture:** Multi-scale sensing and data integration for cropland monitoring, crop yield prediction, and food quality assessment.

 ## News